-In the past few years people have migrated from the portable console towards other inventions, such as tablets and smartphones, when it came to gaming.
-Nowadays, people prefer throwing a drunken bird at some pigs while traveling to work, instead of solving complicated quest puzzles in demanding role-playing games.
-Simplicity, you might say, is at a trend, for some.
+In the past few years, people have migrated from the portable console towards other inventions, such as tablets and smartphones, when it came to gaming.
+Nowadays, people prefer throwing a drunken bird at some pigs while traveling to work instead of solving complicated quest puzzles in demanding role-playing games.
+Simplicity, you might say, is a trend for some.

-For the rest of the world, the ones who still like to put some effort into gaming and spend around $30 for a quality title, portable gaming consoles have always been the answer.
+For the rest of the world, those who still like to put some effort into gaming and spend around $30 for a quality title, portable gaming consoles have always been the answer.
 Unfortunately, there was a problem with that also: too few options out there.

-In a console market dominated by Sony, Microsoft and Nintendo, the appeal of the portable gaming segment was diverted immediately towards smartphones and tablets, where tons of games were released over-night and developers had enough gear to experiment on.
+In a console market dominated by Sony, Microsoft and Nintendo, the appeal of the portable gaming segment was diverted immediately towards smartphones and tablets, where tons of games were released over-night.
+Developers had enough gear to experiment on.
 And so, beautiful inventions like the PSP have almost become extinct.
 Until now…

 Portable Consoles – the Phoenix of Mobile Gaming

 Mobile gaming consoles have been neglected by-product makers in the past few years, their attention shifting slowly towards more practical devices, like smartphones, or towards more profitable niches, like stationary console units.
 In the meantime, the lack of innovation and enthusiasm from consumers can describe the situation of the past year.